Register your Information for Free Stone Samples Sent Express to You!

 Granite Quarries of Barre, Vermont, USA

-These Vermont quarries produced a distinct gray granite prized for monuments and memorials, including many in Washington D.C.
+These Vermont quarries produced a distinct grey granite prized for monuments and memorials, including many in Washington, D.C.

 Slate Quarries of North Wales, UK